robang74/chatgpt-answered-prompts/the-imprinting-role-in-the-mass-education.md

 * [artificial-intellige-for-education.md](https://raw.githubusercontent.com/robang74/chatgpt-answered-prompts/refs/heads/main/artificial-intellige-for-education.md)

-The last three are a collection of saved chats about my idea, the first is the challenging alternative.
+The last three are a collection of conversations with a chatbot about my idea, the first is the alternative to challenge.

 ### CUSTOMISATION